 The Federal Reserve’s (the Fed’s) goals are to maintain through their influence:

-The Fed’s main concern is to control wages and inflation in the economy by a device they have long used as the Federal Funds rate.
+The Fed’s main concern is to keep wages and consumer inflation from overheating the economy by using a monetary device to control private banking operations called the Federal Funds rate.
 This is the rate charged on overnight funds lent between banks and to banks by the Fed.
-Based on the Fed’s rate plus a spread for losses and profit margin, banks lend funds to businesses and consumers to provide short-term finance for their purchase of goods and services.
+Based on the Fed’s rate plus a spread for losses and profit margin, private banks lend funds to businesses and consumers to provide short-term financing for their purchase of goods and services.

-When the Federal Funds rate, also known as the short-term rate, increases, the cost of borrowing by banks increases and is passed on to consumers who, in turn, reduce their borrowing and thus spending.
-When the Federal Funds rate is lowered, banks are motivated to borrow as consumers are willing to borrow at the lower rate permitted by the Fed funds rate.
-As a result of Fed Funds rate activity, banks tend to lend with greater or lesser frequency to businesses and individuals based on the lower or higher rates.
+When the Federal Funds rate, also known as the short-term rate, increases, the cost of borrowing by banks increases and is passed on to consumers who, in turn, see their borrowing and thus spending reduced.
+When the Federal Funds rate is lowered, banks are motivated to borrow as consumers are willing to borrow at the lower rate permitted by the lowered Federal funds rate.
+As a result of Federal Funds rate activity, banks tend to lend with greater or lesser frequency to businesses and individuals based on the resulting lower or higher Federal Funds rate.

 As seen in the chart above, recessions (marked by the gray bars on the chart) coincide with decreases in the Fed Funds rate.
-Specifically, when the economy enters a recessionary period, the Fed decreases their benchmark rate, making funds cheaper to borrow for banks and in turn consumers.
-This injects stability into the economy and lessens the depth of a recession.
+Specifically, when the economy is about to enter a recessionary period, the Fed decreases their benchmark rate, making funds cheaper to borrow for banks and, in turn, consumers.
+This injects stability into a slowing economy and lessens the depth of a recession downturn.

-Following a recession and entering into the recovery portion of a business cycle, the Fed gradually increases the Federal Funds rate.
-This rate increase is the Fed’s method for putting a lid on the boiling pot of an over-heated economy — evidenced by rapidly increasing asset prices and consumer inflation.
+As the economy enters the recovery phase of a business cycle, the Fed gradually increases the Federal Funds rate to allow for growth in employment without a growth in consumer inflation.
+This rate increase is the Fed’s method for putting a lid on the boiling pot of an over-heated economy — evidenced by rapidly increasing consumer inflation and asset inflation.

-If the pot boils over into economic excess, the recession that follows is long and hard — as most recently experienced in the Great Recession of 2008.
-That recession and following recovery were the longest such events since the Great Depression, and no wonder, as it was the consequence of the wild, untamed decades of deregulating financial market activity culminating with the Millennium Boom and 2010 congressional re-regulation for the long term.
+When the pot boils over with economic excess, the recession that follows is long and hard — as most recently experienced during the Great Recession of 2008.
+That recession and following recovery were the longest such events since the Great Depression.
+It was the consequence of the wild, untamed decades deregulating financial market activities culminating in the Millennium Boom, insufficient fiscal stimulus for a fast correction in 2009, and 2010 congressional re-regulation of financial markets.

-The linkage of Federal Funds, T-Notes and FRM rates
+The link between Federal Funds, T-Notes and FRM rates

-The first property owners affected on a Fed rate movement are those whose properties are encumbered by ARMs.
+The first property owners affected by Fed rate movement are those whose properties are encumbered by ARMs.
 Each movement in the Fed’s short-term rate directly triggers a two-step mechanism to alter the note rate on an adjustable rate mortgage (ARM).

-As the first step, any movement in the Fed’s short-term rate alters figures in short-term rate indices.
+As a first step, any movement in the Fed’s short-term rate alters figures in short-term rate indices.
 ARM note rate adjustments are tied to the figures in one of these indices.
-As the second step, the property owner’s ARM note rate adjusts an amount equal to the movement in the index figures, limited to range-of-change restrictions in the ARM note.
+As a second step, the property owner’s ARM note rate adjusts an amount equal to the movement in the index figures, limited to range-of-change restrictions in the ARM note.

 Rates for fixed rate mortgages (FRMs) are indirectly and belatedly affected by the Fed rate’s short-term rate activity.
 For a connection to the Fed rate, an FRM analysis is necessary.